zinichakraborty/bootcampexercises-f23/proj2/README.md

         - **Status 200 (Success):** If the body contains all of the information and is able to create the user/animal/training log
         - **Status 400:** If the body contains incorrect information
         - **Status 500:** For any other errors that occur
-- **Bonus:** In the training log creation endpoint (3), we want to add in a check to ensure that the animal specified in the training log belongs to the user specified in the training log.
+- **BONUS:** In the training log creation endpoint (3), we want to add in a check to ensure that the animal specified in the training log belongs to the user specified in the training log.
 Add in code to do this.
     - Response:
         - **Status 400:** If the training log animal is not owned by specified user

-### UPDATE OPERATIONS
+### Update Operations
 - Create a PATCH endpoint at `/api/training` to edit the `description` or the `hours` of a training log.
 - Create a PATCH endpoint at `/api/animal` to update the `hoursTrained` of an animal whenever a new training log is made or updated
-- (Bonus) Create a PATCH endpoint at `/api/user` to update the email of a user if you incorporate a profile page
+- (BONUS) Create a PATCH endpoint at `/api/user` to update the email of a user if you incorporate a profile page
 - Note these requests will have a similar request body and response statuses:
     - Body: A JSON containing the animal/training log id for the animal/training log we want to edit along with the information we want to update
     - Response: